HOW TO STYLE YOUR CHEESE BOARD

 Bread comes in many different shapes and variants.
 Look not only for flavor but also color and texture.
 It may be a long raised sourdough bread, toasted rye bread or a light Italian bread.
 Crisp crispbread or delicious rustic biscuits can also be an option and taste delicious with cheese

 A true crowd pleaser are artisanal cheeses and cured meats – the perfect duo.
 Choose parma ham, sausage, chorizo or similar.
-If you want to go with more savory items pickled onions, tomato- and basil pesto or olive tapenade are great choices.
+If you want to go with more savoury items pickled onions, tomato- and basil pesto or olive tapenade are great choices.

 Fresh herbs are an easy way to add some freshness and brighten up the cheese board